Safeguarding Children Policy

 - Never promise to keep this information confidential to a child as you will have to tell others, and this leads to a breakdown of trust.

-- Record the discussion on a notes of concern form
+- Record the discussion on a note of concern form

 Supervision meetings between team members and the setting manager or deputy in their absence are completed at regular intervals and are recorded.
 They provide the opportunity for confidential discussions in regard to both the children’s welfare and wellbeing and any concerns a team member may have for another member of the team